MarioRj16/LS/README.md

 To help visualize our implementation of the request schemes we made this diagram
 ![Conceptual Model](assets/requestDetails.png)

-All request are received in the server file that divides all request by its own url path to the corresponding API section.
-All those section correlate to the corresponding entity that is being used at the moment.
+All requests are received in the server file that divides all requests by its own URL path to the corresponding API section.
+All those sections correlate to the corresponding entity that is being used at the moment.
-For example if i want to create a new player it would send that request to the players API file.
+For example, if I want to create a new player it would send that request to the player's API file.

 In the API section we extract all the information that the user sent us and by giving it to the Services section.
 The information that we send to services could be in authorization(bearer token), body, query, path...
-It's in this section where we send all the http responses and catch even the responses.
+It's in this section where we send all the HTTP responses and catch even the responses.
 We can then return a response according to the return of the services

 In the Services section where we turn all the information received by the API to the corresponding object by using.
-Its also here where we check if the user is authenticated with a bearer token that fits with a player in our database.
+It's also here where we check if the user is authenticated with a bearer token that fits with a player in our database.
 Also, we check here if the parameters that are sent are valid according to the request made.
-We also send most of our Exceptions here so that the API can catch them and turn them into http error responses.
+We also send most of our Exceptions here so that the API can catch them and turn them into HTTP error responses.
-Its here where we apply all the logic and send the objects to the Data section.
+It's here where we apply all the logic and send the objects to the Data section.

-//ADD DATA
+In the Data section we modify the data according to the corresponding request unless the request is invalid in some sense that could end up causing some cause of exceptions for example if u try to create a player with the same email it will cause an exception(because the email is unique)

-We also created an inline function in Response.json(body: T) so that the content type would always be json in the responses
+We also created an inline function in Response.json(body: T) so that the content type would always be JSON in the responses

 [Describe how a request goes through the different elements of your solution]